 In-Depth Training and Certification

 The foundation of forklift safety is thorough and ongoing operator training.
 This involves more than just basic operation; it encompasses understanding the physics of forklifts, recognizing potential hazards, and learning how to respond to emergencies.
 Training programs should be regularly updated to cover new safety protocols, technological updates, and regulation changes.
-Operators should undergo periodic recertification and competency assessments to keep their skills and knowledge sharp.
+As mandated by OSHA forklift regulations should undergo periodic recertification and competency assessments to keep their skills and knowledge sharp.

 Strategic Workplace Design and Safety Signage